delta-io/delta/PROTOCOL.md

 -|-|-
-domain | String | Identifier for this domain (system- or user-provided) configuration | Map[String, String] | A map containing configuration for the metadata domain removed | Boolean | When `true`, the action serves as a tombstone to logically delete a metadata domain
+domain | String | Identifier for this domain (system- or user-provided) configuration | Map[String, String] | A map containing configuration for the metadata domain removed | Boolean | When `true`, the action serves as a tombstone to logically delete a metadata domain.
+Writers should preserve an accurate pre-image of the configuration.

 Enablement:
 - The table must be on Writer Version 7.
 - A feature name `domainMetadata` must exist in the table's `writerFeatures`.

 #### Reader Requirements for Domain Metadata
-- Readers must preserve all domains even if they don't understand them.
+- Readers must preserve all domains even if they don't understand them, i.e. the snapshot read must include them.
-- Any system-controlled domains that need special attention from a reader are required to be part of a table feature that can specify the desired behavior.
+- Any system-controlled domain that requires special attention from a reader is a [breaking change](#protocol-evolution), and must be part of a reader-writer table feature that specifies the desired behavior.

-#### Write Requirements for Domain Metadata
+#### Writer Requirements for Domain Metadata
 - Writers must not allow users to modify or delete system-controlled domains.
 - Writers must only modify or delete system-controlled domains they understand.
-- Any system-controlled domain that needs special attention from a writer are required to be part of a table feature that can specify the desired behavior.
+- Any system-controlled domain that needs special attention from a writer is a [breaking change](#protocol-evolution), and must be part of a writer table feature that specifies the desired behavior.

 The following is an example `domainMetadata` action:
 ```json